Dreycod/Dreycod/README.md

 **`Code Addict (App/Game dev)`**

-I'm an indie developer but mainly in love with development itself, All coding projects are built from scratch, i mainly upload things here when i want to share them.
+An indie developer who codes for fun!
+All my repositories are free to use!
 ---
 How to reach me: Drey#0633 on Discord.